 How the race will look like in 2020

 The US Ecommerce Market is currently Pegged at $632 billion by 2020, where as the Chinese Ecommerce Market is Pegged at $1.7 Trillion.
 It's clear from our stats that Amazon is stealing all the new customers who’re spending online in the US.
-Although Alibaba already accounts for more than 80% of all online purchases in China, with just a 53% internet penetration, there is still lot’s of room for growth.
+Although Alibaba already accounts for more than 80% of all online purchases in China, with just a 53% internet penetration, there is still a lot of room for growth.

 While Amazon is much more innovative, Alibaba has huge growth potential in their own home turf.